-- whether members of the public are likely to find themselves in similar circumstances to a situation that led to previous attacks; - whether the bull is handled frequently or if it is used to the presence of other people in its enclosure; - whether the handler would consider splitting the bull from the main herd and housing it elsewhere; and - whether the handler culls aggressive animals. - Alignment solutions
+- whether members of the public are likely to find themselves in similar circumstances to a situation that led to previous attacks; - whether the bull is handled frequently or if it is used to the presence of other people in its enclosure; - whether the handler would consider splitting the bull from the main herd and housing it elsewhere; and - whether the handler culls aggressive animals.

-- We may align the trail so that it avoids a field where a bull is normally kept, or provide an alternative route at times when it is necessary to exclude access because the bull is present.
+- 8.1.8 We may align the trail so that it avoids a field where a bull is normally kept, or provide an alternative route at times when it is necessary to exclude access because the bull is present.
 We will always consider these options in relation to dairy bulls and lone bulls of beef breeds. - 8.1.9 We may also consider the options above in relation to a field where beef bulls are run with cattle, even if it is the most convenient route along the coast.
 We are likely to do this if the field is so small that it would be impossible for the livestock and access users to avoid each other. - 8.1.10 Should we conclude that the most appropriate alignment for the trail is through a field where beef bulls are run with cattle, the trail will normally follow its seaward edge.
 Livestock tend to keep their distance from people, so this approach will minimise any potential contact with access users. - 8.1.11 It may be possible to make further simple adjustments for safety reasons without any significant affect on amenity.
 For instance, upon advice from the land manager, we may align the path to avoid a watering station or area where the animals congregate to shelter.
-These measures will often be sufficient to address risks posed by beef bulls running with cattle. - 8.1.12 When considering whether to use our discretion to include an area landward of the trail as spreading room, we will take into account any use made of it for grazing a bull in addition to the general criteria set out in section 4.8.
-We may decide not to propose spreading room on land where a bull would be present all year or for the greater part of the year, if it would be necessary to exclude access on public safety grounds at those times (see below). - 8.1.13 Land on the seaward side of the trail will automatically qualify as spreading room unless it is excepted land or subject to access exclusions, as will other land of specific coastal land types see section 4.8.
+These measures will often be sufficient to address risks posed by beef bulls running with cattle. - 8.1.12 When considering whether to use our discretion to include an area landward of the trail as spreading room, we will take into account any use made of it for grazing a bull in addition to the general criteria set out in section 4.7.
+We may decide not to recommend spreading room on land where a bull would be present all year or for the greater part of the year, if it would be necessary to exclude access on public safety grounds at those times (see below). - 8.1.13 Land on the seaward side of the trail will automatically qualify as spreading room unless it is excepted land or subject to access exclusions, as will other land of specific coastal land types see section 4.7.
 We are likely to consider the use of informal management or directions where necessary to address concerns about the use of the affected land for grazing a bull.

-- 8.1.14 Livestock keepers are advised wherever bulls are kept on land with public access rights to use standard warning symbols to alert visitors to their presence.
-Any general information we provide for people visiting the coast may also advise them to keep their distance from bulls, to move slowly following field boundaries where possible and to keep their dogs on leads in the vicinity of livestock as they are required to do. - 8.1.15 Where there are significant dangers, we will also discuss with the land manager as part of the suite of possible options whether they see any scope to relocate the animals to enclosures where there are no access rights.
-We will do this in accordance with the principles at paragraph 5.2.4.
+- 8.1.14 Livestock keepers are advised wherever bulls are kept on land with public access rights to use standard warning symbols to alert visitors to their presence75.
+Any general information we provide for people visiting the coast may also advise them to keep their distance from bulls, to move slowly following field boundaries where possible and to keep their dogs on leads in the vicinity of livestock as they are required to do. - 8.1.15 Where there are significant dangers, we will also discuss with the land manager the scope for relocating the animals to enclosures where there are no access rights.